39alpha/39alpharesearch.org/content/team/_index.md

         weight: 2
 ---

-Team 0 is 39Alpha's inagural research team.
-We met in graduate schol, had similar adictions to debating science, developing code for novel research, and arguing with each other.
+Team 0 is 39 Alpha's inaugural research team.
+We met in graduate school, had similar addictions to debating science, developing code for novel research, and arguing with each other.
 It worked.